Ymurakami0910/ai-animation-timeline/README.md

 This is a university group assignment built for BCIT (2025).
 Instead of a traditional slide deck, we present our research as a horizontally scrolling, interactive timeline — inspired by editorial design and built entirely in a single HTML file.

-The project explores three possible futures for AI in animation through the lens of an industry expert interview with **Justin Marmulk**, Production Coordinator at Netflix Animation.
+The project explores three possible futures for AI in animation through the lens of an industry expert interview with **justin marmulak**, Production Coordinator at Netflix Animation.

 ---